starikcetin/Eflatun.SceneReference/README.md

 ![.assets/settings.png](.assets/settings.png)

+## Addressables Support

+> **Note**
+> Settings under this category are only relevant if you have addressables support enabled.

+### Color Addressable Scenes

+Should we color the property to draw attention for scenes that are either not in build or disabled in build?

+Unity only bundles scenes that are added and enabled in build settings.
+Therefore, you would want to validate whether the scene you assign to a SceneReference is added and enabled in build settings.

+It is recommended to leave this option at 'true', as it will help you identify many potential runtime errors.

 ## Property Drawer

-### Show Inline Scene-In-Build Utility
+### Show Inline Toolbox

-Should we show the inline utility that allows you to quickly fix scenes that are either not in build or disabled in build?
+Should we show the inline gear (⚙️) button that opens a toolbox?

-Unity only bundles scenes that are added and enabled in build settings.
-Therefore, you would want to make sure the scene you assign to a
-SceneReference is added and enabled in build settings.
+Unity only bundles scenes that are added and enabled in build settings, and addressables only pack scenes that are in an Addressable Group.
+Therefore, you would want to make sure the scene you assign to a SceneReference is either added and enabled in build settings, or is in an addressable group.
+The toolbox provides tools for you to quickly take action in these cases.

-It is recommended to leave this option at 'true', as the inline utility saves you a lot of time.
+It is recommended to leave this option enabled, as the toolbox saves you a lot of time.

 ### Color Based On Scene-In-Build State